-I have worked across a host of high-profile projects and particular highlights of my career are being chosen to edit the closing film of the BBC's coverage of the Football World Cup in both 2014 and 2010, and also working as one of three editors to cut the Review of the London 2012 Olympic Games that went out as part of the Closing Ceremony to some 27 Million viewers.
+Other highlights have been being chosen to edit the closing film of the BBC's coverage of the Football World Cup in both 2014 and 2010, and also working as one of three editors to cut the Review of the London 2012 Olympic Games that went out as part of the Closing Ceremony to some 27 Million viewers.

 "You’ve probably forgotten by now, but the very best bit of the BBC televising of the World Cup was the final five-minute montage of the music and images of Brazilian football.
 It was just beautifully done, elegiac, but without pretension.
 Whoever the editor was who got all that together in a tearing hurry, take a bow.

 You’ve probably failed to remember that it was the same with the Olympics ― the compilation edits at the end were sublime little bits of television.

 Montage is the cutting together of images to make a visual mosaic: it elicits rather than imparts emotion, information or plot.
 It’s a particular television skill.
 It was invented by cinema, but it doesn’t really suit the monolithic self-importance of the wide screen.
 When you see it made with this much skill and thought, it’s like the broadcast version of keepy-uppies."

 Punk-Soul-Digital-Vinyl-Dog-Chicken-Doc-Movie-Sport-Podcast-Marmite-People-Loving Twin-dad with a driving ambition to be Number 10 for Wales one day (unfortunately 6'4" and pushing 40)